DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 ### Options
 The following elements are specified for the **Options** field:
 * `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
 * `AES` - *1 parameter.* Indicates that the file is AES encrypted.
-Same parameter format as in DieFledermaus.
+Same parameter format as in DieFledermaus; must be in plaintext.
 See below for further information.
-* `SHA3` - *No parameters.* Indicates that the file uses SHA-3 hashes and HMACs instead of SHA-2.
+* `Hash` - *1 parameter.* Indicates the specified hash function for the archive.
 Must not be used unless the archive is encrypted.
-Same as DieFledermaus.
+Same parameter format as in DieFledermaus; must be in plaintext.
-* `SHA256` - *No parameters.* Indicates that the file uses 256-bit hashes and HMACs instead of 512-bit.
-Must not be used unless the archive is encrypted.
-Same as DieFledermaus.
 * `RsaSch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
-Same as in DieFledermaus.
-Must not be used unless the archive is encrypted.
+Same as in DieFledermaus; must be in plaintext Must not be used unless the archive is encrypted.

 Entry List
 ----------